philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

 ```

 Note because I have made the choice of being extremely finite, I can't make a `frozenset` of all `int`.
 What I can do make finite sets of ranges of ints.
 The parameter `n` is a meta parameter.
-This does evoke the dependent type `Fin` <https://leanprover-community.github.io/mathlib4_docs/Init/Prelude.html#Fin> but maybe it isn't really
+This does evoke the dependent type `Fin` <https://leanprover-community.github.io/mathlib4_docs/Init/Prelude.html#Fin> but maybe it isn't really because I can't internalize `int`.

 ```python
 def Fin(n : int) -> Type: